Join us for the 2019 Colantha’s Garden Celebration

-We are pleased to announce the celebration of Traverse City’s beloved bovine Colantha has officially moved just down the road to Historic Barns Park, where Colantha herself spent her days.
+We are pleased to announce the celebration of Traverse City’s beloved bovine Colantha will again be held in Historic Barns Park, where Colantha herself spent her days.

 12:00pm – 4:00pm